dinuka-p/supervisor-finder-app/README.md

 This project was deployed using Heroku and will be live until the end of May.
 To view the website, please click on this link: [UoB Supervisor Finder](https://uob-supervisor-finder-e2e8d00717a3.herokuapp.com/)

-You can log in as a marker using the following credentials.
-This will allow you to view the dashboard, supervisor and students profiles and a read-only preview of the student preferences submission page.
+On the platform, users can log in as students, supervisors or module leads.
+By design, some features in the platform are accessible only to certain roles.
+For the purposes of marking this Final Year Project, a single user has been created in the database with the role of "Marker".
+This role grants read-only access to all pages on the website.
+To log in as a Marker, please use the following credentials.

 Email: **marker@uob.com**